_________________________________________________________________________________

 Download flyer

-Fridays, 7:15 pm
+7:15 pm (Fridays)

 Join us at MZC to enjoy a variety of movies, including anime classics from Studio Ghibli and live-action films from around the world.
 After the video, stay for refreshments and an informal discussion of the Buddhist ideas and themes portrayed in the movie.